artefactual/archivematica-docs/user-manual/transfer/forensic.rst

 Archivematica supports the preservation of forensic disk images.
-Selecting the disk image :ref:`transfer type <transfer-types>` is not required to preserve disk images - you can use the standard transfer type or the bag transfer types, if your disk image is also bagged.
+Selecting the disk image :ref:`transfer type <transfer-types>` is not required to preserve disk images - you can use the standard transfer types or the bag transfer types, if your disk image is bagged.
 The disk image transfer type gives users an extra disk image-specific metadata form where you can record information about the imaging process.

 *On this page*